 “Infinite!”
 Silverwind said, smiling.
 “I hate boring missions!”

 The machine gun and cannon kept firing, sending tracer rounds streaking towards her.
 The woman’s afterimages flashed between bullets before she jumped over several bookshelves in an impossibly high leap.
 Soldier’s manning the machine gun tried to shift their aim, but the woman attacked too fast.
 A silver blade sliced through the machine gun’s steel without effort.
 The soldiers didn’t even have time to yell as she grabbed one and flipped him into the other.

 The cannon fired again, but she dodged the shells with impossible speed before jumping onto a vertical wall.
 She then ran on the wall as though it were a floor.
 The soldiers angled the cannon upward and fired.
 Shots hit around her as she weaved between the rounds with inhuman reflexes.

 Stray hits sent large chunks of marble downward towards Terra.
-She scrambled out of the way by a mere span as debris rained around her.
+She scrambled out of the way as debris rained around her.

 Silverwind jumped on the top of the cannon.
 The gun’s two crew members tried to draw their pistols, but were too slow.
 The woman crouched and kicked one on the side of the face while jabbing the other in the throat with her hand.
 She jumped down, slashing at the cannon with her blade.
 A bright light flared from the edge of her sword as it hit the cannon.
 The cannon exploded and Terra fell to the ground, hands covering her head as small bits of smoking debris fell around her.